-9.2 Students have a responsibility to meet deadlines as set out in the Learning Guide.
-Students who cannot meet such deadlines because of circumstances outlined in Section 5 of this Policy, and who are seeking academic consideration must:
+9.2 Students have a responsibility to meet deadlines as set out in the Learning & Assessment Guides.
+Students who cannot meet such deadlines because of circumstances outlined in Section 5 of this policy, and who are seeking academic consideration must:

-9.2.1 Lodge an application for academic consideration via eLearning and provide documentary evidence within the timeframes outlined in Section 3 of this Policy;
+9.2.1 Lodge an application for academic consideration via the Student Portal and provide documentary evidence within the timeframes outlined in Section 3 of this policy;

-9.2.3 Retain the documentary evidence for twelve months from the date of verification and provide such documentation when requested
+9.2.3 Retain the documentary evidence for twelve (12) months from the date of verification and provide such documentation when requested;

-9.2.4 Contact the relevant Head of Program if they have not received a response from their Subject Coordinator within ten working days of their documentary evidence being verified;
+9.2.4 Contact the relevant Head of Program if they have not received a response from their Subject Coordinator via Student Services within ten (10) working days of their documentary evidence being verified;

 9.2.6 Behave ethically and honestly in all respects when applying for academic consideration.